 Members of Shetland Islands Council Pension Fund include employees of Shetland Islands Council, Orkney and Shetland Valuation Joint Board, Lerwick Port Authority, Shetland Islands Tourism and several other public and charitable bodies in the Shetland Islands.
-The fund is worth over £450 million.
+The fund was valued at £461 million in 2020.

 Shetland Islands Council Pension Fund’s statement of investment principles says that fund managers are expected to take into account environmental, social and governance factors “to the extent that these may materially affect the long-term prospects of such companies” and to engage with companies “in relation to the pursuance of socially responsible business practices”.

-The fund’s annual report shows that it is managed by five external investment fund managers: Blackrock ̶ Passive UK Global Equities; KBI Global Investors ̶ Active Global Equities; M&G ̶ Alternative Bonds; Newton ̶ Diversified Growth Fund; and Schroders – Active Property.
+The fund’s annual report shows that it is managed by five external investment fund managers: Blackrock; KBI Global Investors; M&G; Newton; and Schroders.
 Each of these fund managers has a separate mandate that covers, amongst other things, “investment objectives and restrictions”.

-We asked for a copy of the mandates to see whether they contain any restrictions regarding nuclear weapons but this request was rejected on the grounds that disclosure would “prejudice substantially the commercial interests of fund managers”.
-Shetland Islands Council did send us the names of the funds that it uses but we have been able to obtain a complete list of holdings for each of them.
+We asked Shetland Islands Council for a copy of the mandates to see whether they contain any restrictions regarding nuclear weapons investments.
+This request was rejected too, on the grounds that disclosure would “prejudice substantially the commercial interests of fund managers”.

 If you live in the Shetland Islands and you’re concerned about the fund’s investments, please contact your local councillors: https://nukedivestmentscotland.org/local-authority-divestment-resolutions/